-Objectives: Childhood cancers affect 6.7% of those under 14 years of age in Oman, with leukemia being most common.
-The psychological distress of having a child with leukemia is often compounded by perceived unmet needs on the part of the child's primary caregiver.
-This study aimed to identify factors contributing to perceived unmet needs among primary caregivers of Omani children with leukemia.
-Methods: A cross-sectional study was conducted among 119 Omani caregivers accompanying their children to the National Oncology Center, Muscat, Oman.
-An Arabic version of the Needs Assessment of Family Caregivers-Cancer (NAFC-C) questionnaire was utilized to assess perceived unmet needs in seven domains.
-Ethical approval for the study was obtained from the Ministry of Health in Oman.
-Results: A total of 119 of Omani primary caregivers were contacted; of these, 101 agreed to participate in the study (response rate: 84.9%).
-Linear regression analysis showed significant correlations between total NAFC-C scores and the child's age (p = 0.014) and caregiver's age (p < 0.001), employment status (p = 0.024), and income (p = 0.028).
+Objectives: Childhood cancers affect 6.7% of those under 14 in Oman, with leukemia being the most common.
+The psychological distress of having a child with leukemia is often compounded by perceived unmet needs by the child's primary caregiver.
+We aimed to identify factors contributing to perceived unmet needs among primary caregivers of Omani children with leukemia.
+Methods: We conducted a cross-sectional study among 119 Omani caregivers accompanying their children to the National Oncology Center, Muscat, Oman.
+We used an Arabic version of the Needs Assessment of Family Caregivers-Cancer (NAFC-C) questionnaire to assess perceived unmet needs in seven domains.
+Results: A total of 119 Omani primary caregivers were contacted; 101 agreed to participate in the study (response rate: 84.9%).
+Linear regression analysis showed significant correlations between total NAFC-C scores and the child's (p = 0.014) and caregiver's age (p < 0.001), and employment status (p = 0.024) and income (p = 0.028).
 Unmet needs in the obtaining information domain correlated with caregiver's age (p < 0.001), caring time (p = 0.018), and number of family members (p < 0.001), whereas needs in the maintaining own strength domain correlated with the child's gender (p = 0.028), time since diagnosis (p = 0.004), caregiver's age (p < 0.001), and education level (p = 0.019).
 Unmet needs in the accompanying the sick child domain were correlated with the child's gender (p = 0.049), caregiver's gender (p < 0.001), and income (p < 0.001).
-Conclusions: Various sociodemographic variables were found to affect the unmet needs of primary caregivers of children with leukemias in Oman.
-Healthcare professionals in Oman should be aware of such factors in order to reduce caregiver distress.
+Conclusions: Various sociodemographic variables affected the unmet needs of primary caregivers of children with leukemias in Oman.
+Healthcare professionals in Oman should be aware of such factors to reduce caregiver distress.